Next Manga Award

 The Next Manga Award (次にくるマンガ大賞, Tsugi ni Kuru Manga Taishō) is an annual award for manga series presented by Kadokawa Corporation's Da Vinci magazine and Niconico streaming website.
 It is divided into two categories: one for print manga, and one for web manga.

 Overview

 The award was originally established on October 6, 2014, as a collaboration between Kadokawa Corporation's Da Vinci magazine and its Niconico streaming website.
 The award is divided into two categories, the first is for manga that have been published in print publications, and the second for series published online.
 In order for a series to be eligible, it must be currently serializing and have no more than five volumes published or have started serialization after January 1.
 The final decision is made by having fans vote.
 Until 2021, voting was restricted to Japan.
-However, in 2021 an English website was launched.
+However, in 2021 an English website was launched which allowed voting from outside Japan too.